Joshua P. Kolar: Education

 Kolar received a Bachelor of Arts from Northwestern University in 1999 and a Juris Doctor from Northwestern University Pritzker School of Law in 2003.

 Career

 From 2005 to 2006, Kolar served as a law clerk for Judge Wayne Andersen of the United States District Court for the Northern District of Illinois.
 From 2003 to 2005 and 2006 to 2007, he was an associate at Mayer Brown in their Chicago office.
-From 2007 to 2018, he served as an assistant United States attorney in the U.S. Attorney's Office for the Northern District of Indiana.
+From 2007 to 2018, he served as an assistant United States attorney in the United States Attorney's Office for the Northern District of Indiana.
 Kolar also serves as a lieutenant commander in the United States Navy Reserve.
-He has served in the U.S. Navy Reserve since 2009 and was on active duty in Afghanistan from 2014 to 2015.
+He has served in the United States Navy Reserve since 2009 and was on active duty in Afghanistan from 2014 to 2015.

 Federal judicial service

 Magistrate judge

 In 2018, Kolar was selected as a United States magistrate judge for the Northern District of Indiana in the Hammond division.
 He filled the vacancy left by the retirement of Judge Paul R. Cherry.
 He assumed office on January 1, 2019.
 He was later succeeded by Abizer Zanzi.